Lyft & Uber Accident Attorney in Austin

 Not all personal injury firms are created equal.
 Insurance companies know which lawyers will accept a low offer and which lawyers will take them to court.
 We build every case for trial, and our reputation for fighting—and winning—is our greatest asset.

 - We Have a Record of High-Value Results: We have successfully recovered millions of dollars for our clients, including a $2.5 million personal injury settlement.
-We know what your case is worth and have the track record to prove we can win it.
+We know what your case may be worth and have the track record to prove we can win it.

 - You Pay Nothing Unless We Win: We handle all personal injury cases on a contingency-fee-basis.
 This means you pay no upfront costs, and we only collect a fee if we win your case.